 I’ve made my living with words, though not how I imagined I would.
 My family always told me I would be a lawyer when I grew up.
 I was well-spoken, persuasive, and quick with a defense.
 I was also obsessed with Clair Huxtable, the best TV mom ever, and the first Black woman attorney I had seen.
 I admired everything about her — from her diction and demeanor, to her style and Spanish language fluency.
 Like so many others, each weekly glimpse into Clair’s fictional life on The Cosby Show felt like training for my real-life future being a total boss at work and home.
 Words would get me to that future.

 Thankfully, life changed my plans for the better.
 Right out of college, I took what was supposed to be a short detour to gain real world work experience before applying and enrolling in a top law school.
 I would later discover that words, and specifically, storytelling would put on me on a professional path in nonprofit and social impact leadership that would shuttle me to a truer calling.
-After more than a decade working in nonprofit communications, I founded a woman-powered creative agency, She Thinks Purple, where I helped mission-driven executives and entrepreneurs craft stories and pitches to attract the resources they needed to achieve their vision for impact.
+After more than a decade working in nonprofit communications, I launched a creative agency to help mission-driven executives and entrepreneurs craft stories and pitches to attract the resources they needed to achieve their vision for impact.

 Let me clear, though, this goodbye is all sweet, and not at all bitter.
 It feels amazing to make room for Purple Haus, my new venture.
 I can’t wait to share more with you about the journey and see what we create together in the weeks and months and years to come.

 Want to keep in touch?
 Follow me here on Medium and on LinkedIn.